This is a brief guide to STATA for students in sociology 180

 Remember that STATA has online help.
 Use it for the commands you will need to get more advice about options, etc.

-Remember that you may need to bump up the memory allocated to STATA before you can use the dataset.
+/* If you have an older version of STATA, prior to version 12, you may need to bump up the memory allocated to STATA before you can use the dataset.
 From the STATA command line, type:

 . set mem 200m